SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/Lesson1_JavaScriptBasics/Notes_Lesson1_JavaScriptBasics.md

 ---

 - What bits of the language make something a statement?
 Like the `let ` keyword for example?

+- So the global scope is just most outer scope of all?
+And not some special thing?

 - Does type coercion from number to String `let someNumberAsString = String(12.99);` use some function, or operator, or is it just the constructor of the `String` type?